-Level II Prerequisites: CIS 121
+Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: CIS 121

 Students learn to use UNIX more efficiently with advanced forms of the commands and utilities covered in CIS 121, as well as new commands and constructs.
 Advanced forms of topics begun in CIS 121 include sed, grep, awk, perl, and how to effectively use regular expressions, as well as constructs and special commands used in writing shell scripts.
 New topics covered include functions, traps, arithmetic on variables, and input/output techniques.